DaRiv94/fgr_dynamic_auth/README.md

 ```

 Assuming your auth service was configured to use port 4000 and your configuration didnt have an error you should now be able to send a GET request to http://localhost:4000/healthy and get a HTTP 200 OK response.

+A Note on using POSTGRES for finiteAuthService.
+Sequelize is the ORM used to query the database, migrations can be ran if needed using teh sequelize CLI to great your Users table.
+Assuming your postgres database is running, you can run the migration with the following command

+`docker run --rm --env-file .env dariv94/fgrauthservice npx sequelize db:migrate` If your postgres database is running in a docker container you will want to create a docker network and ensure both containers are on the same network.
+You can learn more about docker networks [here](https://docs.docker.com/network/)

 <!-- 2. run `node ./createconfig.js` in the root folder where your config.js file is and add the output of the file as your *FGRCONFIG* to your .env file
 3. Start docker-compose `docker-compose up`